Eristica (ERT) Price Reaches $0.0017

-Eristica (CURRENCY:ERT) traded flat against the U.S. dollar during the 1-day period ending at 0:00 AM Eastern on February 2nd.
-Eristica has a total market cap of $285,862.48 and approximately $2.00 worth of Eristica was traded on exchanges in the last 24 hours.
-One Eristica coin can currently be purchased for $0.0017 or 0.00000003 BTC on cryptocurrency exchanges.
-Over the last week, Eristica has traded flat against the U.S. dollar.
+Eristica (CURRENCY:ERT) traded flat against the U.S. dollar during the one day period ending at 15:00 PM Eastern on February 7th.
+One Eristica coin can currently be purchased for $0.0017 or 0.00000003 BTC on popular exchanges.
+In the last week, Eristica has traded flat against the U.S. dollar.
+Eristica has a total market capitalization of $285,862.48 and approximately $2.00 worth of Eristica was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.